 The JBL Partybox 310 is an excellent option for house party hosts, mobile entertainers, or casual listeners indoors and out.
-The speaker is loud, reliable, and its modern features make it relevant and versatile.
+The speaker is loud and reliable, and modern features make it relevant and versatile.

-If the PartyBox speakers are overkill for what you need, take a look at the below options, where you’ll find the kind of speakers that can be carried around without sacrificing much volume and features.
+If the PartyBox speakers are overkill for what you need, look at the options below, where you’ll find the kind of speakers that can be carried around without sacrificing much volume and features.

 Why we picked it:

-The JBL Boombox 2 is a great speaker for those looking for something large and loud, but not too big that it becomes awkward to carry like the Partybox models can be at times.
-The Boombox 2 is JBL’s modern twist on the classic boombox style with the addition of some modern features.
-Aside from the obvious volume and tonal properties, the Boombox 2 is incredibly versatile- use it for your house party, tailgate, home theater, or camping trip.
+The JBL Boombox 3 is a great speaker for those looking for something large and loud but not too big that it becomes awkward to carry as the Partybox models can be at times.
+The Boombox 3 is JBL’s modern twist on the classic boombox style with the addition of some modern features.
+Aside from the obvious volume and tonal properties, the Boombox 3 is incredibly versatile- use it for your house party, tailgate, home theater, or camping trip.